mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 After doing some research, it is said that it is impossible to read two analog readings at once???
   * Whatever..
 I tried it though and I got it to read two pitot tubes at once!?!
-   * Need to add more code,, we will have a lot to read, what will we decide to "print"/ what will be necessary?
+   * Need to add more code,, we will have a lot to read, what will we decide to "print"/ what will be necessary?i

 Dual intake!!
   * Get more PVC (probably this weekend).